delphic/rusty_vorld/README.md

 # Rusty Vorld

-A WIP first person exploration / traversal puzzle game built in bevy.
+A test bed for FPS games in bevy.

 ## Web Build